This version was last updated on 01/12/2020 and we regularly review to ensure the accuracy of the document.

-For the purpose of the General Data Protection Regulation (GDPR) 2018, The registered data controller is Dragon Finance, whose registered address is at Dragon Mortgage Ltd, Stafford Court, 145 Washway Road, Sale, Greater Manchester, M33 7PE.
+For the purpose of the General Data Protection Regulation (GDPR) 2018, the registered data controller is our compliance officer, whose registered address is at Dragon Mortgages Ltd, Stafford Court, 145 Washway Road, Sale, Greater Manchester, M33 7PE.
 This is also our trading address.

-We may contact you via phone, email, SMS or other agreed communication methods in order to obtain further information to support and complete our service.
+We may contact you via telephone, email, SMS or other agreed communication methods including WhatsApp in order to obtain further information to support and complete our service.
 Should you wish to complete an application we may also require information in hard copy form sending via postal services.

 When we complete a fact find we will collect the following information from you within the advice process: